jaruba/channel-logos/README.md

 npm install
 ```

+Alternatively, if you want to download all current variations of the logos, you can use: `npm install jaruba/channel-logos#web`

 ## Pull TMDB TV Channel Export

 This step is optional and requires a TMDB API key.
 If you do not pull the export, then the last export that was committed to this repository will be used.